-• Deprivation: 40% of the NEL neighbourhoods' population fall into the national most deprived quintile 5, while for NL this is less than 20%.
+• Deprivation: 40% of the NEL neighbourhoods' population fall into the national most deprived quintile 5

-Since the burden of disease will fall disproportionately on the populations in the most deprived neighbourhoods, there are likely to be distinctly different levels and distribution of disease burden in the two districts.
+Since the burden of disease will fall disproportionately on the populations in the most deprived neighbourhoods, there are likely to be distinctly greater levels of burden of disease in NEL.

-- Excess mortality: Both districts have high levels of premature mortality, with NL ranked 244 highest out of 324 Districts and NEL ranked 293.
-Profile of contributory causes differs somewhat in each: - NL has a higher proportion of cancers and respiratory disease reflecting its Humberside industrial heritage - In NEL cardiovascular disease is more predominant, and also has more digestive (liver) disease, particularly in men - Inequalities in life expectancy: both Districts have a high slope index of inequality, both showing over 10.5 years difference in life expectancy across the population: - For NEL this shows a quite even gradient by deprivation score - IN NEL the gradient is discontinuous with 2 steps splitting the population into 3 statistically distinct segments
+- Excess mortality: NEL has high levels of premature mortality, ranked 293 out of 324 districts.
+The profile of disease shows that in NEL cardiovascular disease is more predominant, and also has more digestive (liver) disease, particularly in men - Inequalities in life expectancy: NEL has a high slope index of inequality; over 10.5 years difference in life expectancy across the population.
+For NEL this shows as a quite even gradient by deprivation score.